zorlack/meatspace-designs/TurntableTractionDrive/ASSEMBLY.md

 In almost all cases we're welding an edge to a non-edge piece of steel. **It's important to manage your heat to avoid blasting away the edges of the steel.** Even on our low-powered welder we had to take care.

-In our process we didn't weld the top plate until after we test-fit all the hardware.
-If I had to do it again I would weld the top plate immediately.
-All the steel moved a bit as the heat worked its way out.
-This made fitting the top plate difficult the next day.
+:warning: **IMPORTANT!
+Don't weld the top on until you've tapped the holes!**

 ## Hardware